-8 Top-Rated Tourist Attractions in Cairns
+11 Top-Rated Tourist Attractions & Things to Do in Cairns

-1 Cairns Esplanade
+2 Cairns Esplanade

 Among the treasure trove of free attractions are a bouldering park, beach volleyball courts, bike paths, a skate park, exercise equipment, water-themed playgrounds, and more.
 Restaurants and cafés offer a diversity of dining options, and picnickers will find barbecues dotted along the lawns.

-2 Cairns Botanic Gardens
+3 Cairns Botanic Gardens

 Address: 1 Collins Avenue, Cairns

 One of the most popular day trips from Cairns, Kuranda lies nestled in lush rainforest on the hills of the Atherton Tableland.
 Getting to Kuranda is half the fun.
-From just outside Cairns, visitors can glide over World Heritage-listed rainforests on the Skyrail Rainforest Cableway and gaze down upon the beautiful Barron River and gorge.
+From just outside Cairns, you can glide over World Heritage-listed rainforests on the Skyrail Rainforest Cableway and gaze down upon the beautiful Barron River and gorge.
 Another option is to take the Kuranda Scenic Railway up through the rainforest past plunging ravines and cool cascades.
 Self-drive travelers will also enjoy the views.

 Once there, a must-see is the Kuranda Markets.
 Both the Original Markets and the Heritage Markets are open daily, their stalls brimming with handmade crafts, aboriginal artifacts, souvenirs, jewelry, and tropical culinary treats.
 Other popular attractions include the Australian Butterfly Sanctuary; Birdworld, Australia's largest assemblage of free flying birds; Kuranda Koala Gardens; and the Rainforestation Nature Park.
 Many visitors combine a trip to Kuranda with a visit to the Tjapukai Aboriginal Cultural Park.